BOROUGH OF NEW MILFORD

 ARTICLE THIRTY-EIGHT - MEAL ALLOWANCE

-An Employee who is obligated to go outside of the Borough on official bus~ness shall receive a meal allowances of five ($5.00) dollars for breakfast, ten ($10.00) dollars for lunch and twenty ($20.00) dollars for dinner.
+An Employee who is obligated to go outside of the Borough on official business shall receive a meal allowance of Five Dollars ($5.00) for breakfast, Ten Dollars ($10.00) for lunch and Twenty Dollars ($20.00) for dinner.

 ARTICLE FORTY - REPLACEMENTS

-In accordance with present practice no full time Employees covered by this Agreement shall be replaced by any non-police part-time or other personnel except in a non-planned emergency at the discretion of the Chief of Police.
-No post presently filled by full-time Employee covered by this Agreement shall be covered by any non-police, part-time or other personnel.
+In accordance with present practice no full time Employees covered by this Agreement shall be replaced by any non-Police, part-time or other personnel except in a non-planned emergency at the discretion of the Chief of Police.
+No post presently filled by full-time Employees covered by this Agreement shall be covered by any non-Police, part-time or other personnel.

 ARTICLE FORTY-ONE - OFF DUTY POLICE ACTION

 All Police Officers are extended all protection provided under N.J.S.A.
 40A:14-152.1, et seq..